 Instructions

-- Preheat oven to 350 degrees F and line two cookie sheets with parchment paper.
+- Preheat the oven to 350 degrees F and line two cookie sheets with parchment paper.

-- Slowly add in the flour mixture and mix on low until just combined.
+- Beat in the flour mixture on low until just combined.

-- Remove bowl from the mixer and fold in the chocolate chips.
+- Remove bowl from the mixer and fold in the chocolate chips.1 ½ cups semi-sweet chocolate chips

 My new go-to chocolate chip cookie recipe.
 Just perfect from the easy prep to the over indulgent size to the chewy inside and crisp edges.
 It really is just perfect!!!